Can I abbreviate a classical book title or well-known organisation name in an in-text reference?

 Can I reference a dissertation/thesis?

 Dissertation is a North American term for the long research papers written by students undertaking post-graduate degrees at university.
 In Australia the term thesis is commonly used instead of dissertation.

-The principle is to use scholarly, peer-reviewed published journal articles and books written later than the journal articles by those published researchers.
-If you can’t find anything on EBSCO, ProQuest, Google Scholar, the Recommended Readings for the unit, and the education journal list supplied with some units, but there is a thesis, then use it (but perhaps just one) with the balance of sources being peer-reviewed journal articles and authoritative books.
+The principle is to use scholarly, peer-reviewed, published journal articles and authoritative books by those published researchers.
+If you have searched EBSCO, ProQuest, Google Scholar, and the Recommended Readings for the unit for sources, and wish to reference a thesis, that is appropriate as long as the balance of sources are peer-reviewed journal articles and authoritative books.